 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Five mobile advertising predictions for 2013By a MCD columnist
+Five mobile advertising predictions for 2013By

 This was a year of incredible growth for mobile.
 According to Nielsen, more mobile subscribers than ever have smartphones, 55.5 percent as of July, while Pew reports that more than half of all mobile subscribers use their phones to access the Web and 43 percent download applications.